THE DAY THE WORLD SHOULD HAVE ENDED

-Stanislav Petrov eschews the term ‘hero’, saying he was ‘the right person at the right time’.
+Stanislav Petrov eschewed the term ‘hero’, saying he was ‘the right person at the right time’.
 There is something deeply strange about this ageing, irascible, alcoholic Russian once making one of the most important decisions the human world has known, late at night, alone, against the evidence.
 He is, implausibly, a type of Christ: a man whose actions saved the world, yet about whom most know little.
 When people get to hear and interpret his story, there is a sense of wonder, awe and personal gratitude.
 But Petrov only goes so far, having preserved the world as we know it.
-Jesus’ choice in the dead of night in Gethsemane, to surrender his body to the malice of others, promises a re-created world to come; the very antithesis of the world Petrov saved us all from that fateful night.
+Jesus’ choice in the dead of night in Gethsemane, to surrender his body to the malice of others, promises a re-created world to come; the very antithesis of the world Petrov saved us all from that fateful night

 Obama's Covert Wars

 The use of drones is going to change warfare out of all recognition in the next decades.